In this article, we are going to cover all the basics and tips you need to buy your GPU Mining Rig.

 Each Mining Rig is basically a regular Computer but with more than one GPU connected to it.
 Now the reason we connect more GPUs is due to the fact that they are the muscles in this entire operation of mining.
 So your CPU and RAM will have barely any impact on your mining performance.

-CPU mining requires good processors but it is not a very popular way for mining now since it is not even close to how profitable GPU mining is at the time of this writing.
+CPU mining requires good processors but it is not a very popular way of mining now since it is not even close to how profitable GPU mining is at the time of this writing.

 As for your Network connection, mining does not use or require a strong internet connection, but it does need a stable one.
 So I do recommend hooking up ethernet as much as you can, if that is not possible then you can reside to using WIFI with WIFI adapters which we will cover more later on.